cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 For example: To communicate with the test environment of UiTdatabank of UiTPAS, you will need a token from the test environment of the authorization server.

 Your client id and secret will also vary per environment, and you will need to use the id and secret that correspond with the environment you're integrating with.

-## Audience

-Both authorization flows require an `audience` parameter when redirecting the user to the authorization server to log in.
-In both scenarios the audience must be set to  `https://api.publiq.be`.

 ## Decoding tokens